 Bear in mind that this method of killing ants will need you to spray vinegar solutions around the house multiple times.

 When it comes to lemon juice, ants have a hard time following the scent trail left behind.
 This is because the acid in lemon juice makes it difficult for them to navigate.

 As such, if you’re looking to keep ants away from your food or property, using concentrated lemon juice can be an effective method.

 That said, you should remember that lemon juice cannot kill ants.
 It just makes it harder for them to track the trails of food that ultimately end up in your kitchen.

 If you can find cinnamon essential oil, make a solution out of it and spray it on any ants, you can see.

 Black pepper is a well-known spice that is often used in cooking.
 It has a variety of other uses as well, including being used as a natural pesticide in gardens.
 Cayenne pepper is also sometimes used as a natural pesticide.

 Interestingly, ants are repelled by the odor of black pepper.
 Cayenne peppers also contain a compound that repels ants.
 Sprinkling these spices near entry points and nests should help keep the ants away.

 So, the conclusion of this piece is that while coffee grounds can keep ants away, don’t count on it for permanent freedom from ants.
 You will have to reapply and repeatedly sprinkle your home and garden with coffee grounds to keep ants away from your house for a long period of time.

-Therefore, I would advise you to use coffee grounds as a temporary remedy while you look for the right ant control treatment that will take care of your ant issue in the long term!
+So, I would suggest that you use coffee grounds as a temporary fix while you look for a better way to get rid of ants that will work in the long run.